ffAudio/ffAudio.github.io/developer/pluginguimagic2.md

 (*) You will see the local price with the applicable VAT added when you click on the buy link (you can still cancel)
 (**) The licenses are sold via [Fastspring](https://fastspring.com/){:target="_blank"}

+The full code is publicly available, please test before buying a license!

 Documentation
 -------------